Seizing the Opportunity

 The following details some of the potential benefits a business enterprise will realise: -

 This innovative initiative will naturally become a focal point for new attitudes.
+When people are included with trust and respect, they will live up to expectations and very often respond beyond expectations.

 We are indeed privileged to be citizens of this paradise whenua, and New Zealand is superbly positioned to provide a lead that I believe humankind needs now.